smopro/Chroot_helper/README.md

 Chroot Helper
 ===========
-Scripts to help you chroot a device.
+Scripts to help you chroot a Unix system.

 License Declaration
 ------------------